 - Coyotes are elusive and normally avoid humans.

-- The coyote communicates by barking, yipping and howling.
+- The coyote communicates by barking, tipping, and howling.

 Distribution and abundance

 Coyotes are present in all sections of the state.
-There are records of coyotes in Indiana as early as 1816, though they likely inhabited Indiana well before that time.
-Bounties were in place in Indiana on coyotes from at least 1849 through the late 1960s.
-Despite this persecution by early European settlers, coyotes persisted in Indiana.
-Historically, coyote populations were limited in range to the prairie regions of the state, and expansion may have partially been limited because wolves suppress coyote populations, and both red and gray wolves were once abundant in Indiana.
-However, with the eradication of wolves and conversion of habitat to farmland, coyotes have been able to expand and adapt to new habitats.
-Statewide coyote abundance has slowly increased as coyotes continued to expand into previously unoccupied habitat.
+There are records of coyotes in Indiana as early as 1816, though the species likely inhabited Indiana well before that time.
+Bounties on coyotes were in place in Indiana from at least 1849 through the late 1960s.
+Despite this persecution by early European settlers and later residents, coyotes persisted in Indiana.
+Historically, coyote populations were limited in range to the prairie regions of the state, and expansion may have partially been limited because wolves suppress coyote populations.
+However, with the eradication of wolves and conversion of habitat to farmland, coyotes have expanded and adapted to new habitats.
+Statewide coyote abundance slowly increased as coyotes continued to expand into previously unoccupied habitat.
 Today, coyotes occupy all of Indiana, no matter the habitat type or amount of development.